marcianoaa/docker_project/adr/004_docker.md

 # Consequences:

-I struggled at certain points throughout testing and building my docker-compose file, running into many errors throughout the way and being unable to run my web app as I wanted.
+I struggled at certain points throughout testing and building my Ansible playbook file, running into many errors throughout the way and being unable to run my web app as I wanted.
-After working out some kinks in my code due to making changes to the template, I was able to finally get my docker-cmopose file running when you when you run the code 'docker-compose up' in the terminal under the folder.
+After working out some kinks in my code due to making changes to the template, I was able to finally get my Ansible file running using the command 'ansible-playbook -v StartupPlaybook.yaml' in the terminal under the folder to start and load all of my specified tasks.
+All of my containers/images/other tasks all complete with no errors or failure now.